mcfnord/cem/src/sforce.md

 That telephone software had many CRM features.
 Businesses want to know who calls, and who calls once vs. twenty times.
-Some flavors of the tracking technology determined first-time caller demographics as the call rings, or told you exactly which search terms preceded the call.
+Some flavors of the tracking technology determined first-time caller demographics as the call rang, or told you exactly which search terms preceded the call.
 Tricky!
 Clever!
 Valuable!